bhantsi/gh-feed/README.md

 ## 🚀 Features

 - Fetches the most recent public events for any GitHub user.
-- Supports a variety of event types (push, issues, pull requests, stars, forks, etc.).
+- Supports a variety of event types: push, issues, pull requests, stars, forks, releases, comments, and more.
+- Colorizes output for better readability in the terminal.
+- Summarizes activity by event type and repository count.
+- Allows filtering events by type using the `--filter <event_type>` flag.
+- Exports the latest events to a JSON file with the `--json` flag.
 - Gracefully handles errors like invalid usernames, rate limits, and connection issues.
 - Warns you when you're nearing GitHub's rate limit.
+- Shows relative timestamps (e.g., "2h ago") for each event.
+- Requires no external dependencies—pure Python standard library.

 ---